rollbar/docs/guides/active-resolved-muted.md

 or from being reactivated by clients that are still running the old code (this is especially important for mobile apps).
-Note that this functionality requires the 'code\_version' to be configured in the notifier.
+Note that this functionality requires the 'code\_version' to be configured in the SDK.
 More details in [this post](https://rollbar.com/blog/resolving-rollbar-items-in-versions).

 Items can change from Resolved to Active in these ways: